gustavoc82/Data-Feeds-and-Technology/README.md

 - City
 - Market value

-The command line interface already calls a method `AddPropertyToWorksheet`, so you will simply have to implement this method.
+The command-line interface already calls a method `AddPropertyToWorksheet`, so you will simply have to implement this method.

-*Note:* It will be useful here to make use of a counter, which can be stored to the right of the last header, so that you have an easy reference to know how many rows of data are stored in the sheet.
+*Note:* It will be useful here to make use of a counter, which can be stored to the right of the last header so that you have an easy reference to know how many rows of data are stored in the sheet.
 This will be useful for the statistical calculations, and to know where each row should be inserted when adding new rows.
 The counter would be a number stored in a known cell.

 #### Answer

-After the Main method has opened an existing workbook or has run through the `SetUp` method described above, it opens a console screen and awaits user input:
+After the main method has opened an existing workbook or has run through the `SetUp` method described above, it opens a console screen and awaits user input:

 ![console_menu](./assets/console_menu.png)

-When the console user enters number 1 (Add Property), Main method prompts to fill variables size, suburb, city, and value.
-When enter has been pressed for all prompts, Main method calls `AddPropertyToWorksheet` and passes the user filled variables.
+When the console user enters number 1 (Add Property), the main method prompts to fill variables size, suburb, city, and value.
+When enter has been pressed for all prompts, the main method calls `AddPropertyToWorksheet` and passes the user filled variables.

 ![property_entry](./assets/property_entries.png)